tearflake/sexpression/README.md

 ## project specifics

 This package contains a version of s-expression parser written in Javascript.
 Beside ordinary s-expression support, it features peculiar style comments, Unicode strings, and indent sensitive multi-line strings.
-In short, we expose all of its features in the following example:
+In short, we expose all of its features by the following example:

 ```
 ///